fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 ### Host

-Copy and paste the script below into Cloud-init UserData for your hosts (which run `osqueryd` and workloads).
+Copy and paste the script below into cloud-init User-Data for your hosts (which run `osqueryd` and workloads).

 ```bash
 #!/usr/bin/bash